gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/2/main.rs:accel}}
 ```

-Also, if we had multiple instances of the same windows we would expect that only the currently focused window will be closed when activating "win.close".
+Also, if we had multiple instances of the same windows, we would expect that only the currently focused window will be closed when activating "win.close".
 And indeed, the "win.close" will be dispatched to the currently focused window.
 However, that also means that we actually define one action per window instance.
 If we want to have a single globally accessible action instead, we call `add_action_entries` on our application instead.